JWeel/CasualCombat/DESIGN.md

 <sub>Joseph Weel, 10321624, Universiteit van Amsterdam</sub>

-CasualCombat is an app for a game of turn-based combat.
+Casual Combat is an app for a game of turn-based combat.

 *Minimum viable product*